kwaroran/docs/characterconfig/character display.md

 If you set the mode to Emotion Images, the character image would be shown next to the text window. the character image would change dynamicly, depending on the conversation.

+How the emotion image works is, you can set it at the [Emotion Image tab at the global settings.](/globalsettings/otherbots#emotion-image)

 You can add character images on bottom of the emotion image menu. the image must have a emotion name. the emotion name is used on choosing the image, so write it carefuly.